Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Introduction

 Prior theoretical studies of the \ES{} with $1/5$ success rule have established the global linear convergence on differentiable positively homogeneous functions (composed with a strictly increasing function) with a single optimum \cite{auger2016linear,AugerH13a}.
-Those results establish the almost sure linear convergence for all initial states ($\sigma$ and $m$).
+Those results establish the almost sure linear convergence from all initial states.
 They however do not provide the dependency of the convergence rate with respect to the dimension.
-A more specific study on the sphere function $f(x) = \frac{1}{2} \|x\|^2$ establishes lower and upper bounds on the expected hitting time of an $\epsilon$-ball of the optimum in $\Theta(\log ( d \| m_0 - x^* \| /\epsilon))$, where $x^*$ is the optimum of the function \cite{akimoto2018drift}.
-Prior to that, a variant of the $(1+1)$-ES with one-fifth success rule had been analyzed on the sphere and certain convex quadratic functions establishing bounds on the expected hitting time or with overwhelming probability in $\Theta(\log ( \kappa_f d \| m_0 - x^* \| /\epsilon))$, where $\kappa_f$ is the condition number (the ratio between the greatest and smallest eigenvalues) of the Hessian \cite{jaegerskuepper2003analysis,jagerskupper2006quadratic,jagerskupper2007algorithmic,jagerskupper2005rigorous}.
+A more specific study on the sphere function $f(x) = \frac{1}{2} \|x\|^2$ establishes lower and upper bounds on the expected hitting time of an $\epsilon$-ball of the optimum in $\Theta(\log ( d \| m_0 - x^* \| /\epsilon))$, where $x^*$ is the optimum of the function, $m_0$ is the initial solution, and $d$ is the problem dimension \cite{akimoto2018drift}.
+Prior to that, a variant of the $(1+1)$-ES with one-fifth success rule had been analyzed on the sphere and certain convex quadratic functions establishing bounds on the expected hitting time \del{or }with overwhelming probability in $\Theta(\log ( \kappa_f d \| m_0 - x^* \| /\epsilon))$, where $\kappa_f$ is the condition number (the ratio between the greatest and smallest eigenvalues) of the Hessian \cite{jaegerskuepper2003analysis,jagerskupper2006quadratic,jagerskupper2007algorithmic,jagerskupper2005rigorous}.
 Recently, the class of functions where the convergence of the \ES{} was proven has been extended to continuously differentiable functions.
-This analysis does not address the question of linear convergence focusing only on the convergence (which is possibly sublinear)~\cite{Glasmachers2019ECJ}.
+This analysis does not address the question of linear convergence, focusing only on convergence as such, which is possibly sublinear~\cite{Glasmachers2019ECJ}.

-In this context, our main objective is to establish linear convergence of a generalized version of the \ES{} algorithm on a function class which is as wide as possible.
-Our main contribution is as follows: